Zivoe/zivoe-monorepo/README.md

 # Zivoe Web Monorepo

 This is the monorepo for the Zivoe websites [zivoe.com](https://zivoe.com) and [app.zivoe.com](https://app.zivoe.com), built with [Turborepo](https://turbo.build/repo) and managed using [pnpm workspaces](https://pnpm.io/workspaces).
-It includes the dApp, landing site, design system, and shared packages used across the platform.
+It includes the dApp, landing site, design system, and shared packages used across all sites.

 ---